 As a busy mom raising 2 kids with special needs, I don’t have a lot of free time on my hands to make the extra income that my family needs.
-However, my blog has allowed me to earn income around the hours that I am available.
+However, starting a blog has allowed me to earn income around the hours that I am available.

 In 2015, these part time work efforts earned me over $10,000 in cash.
 I also made nearly $500 in gift cards, and came away with several hundred dollars worth of products including food, kitchen gadgets, toys and more.
 Here are my inside tips on how I did this.